 Brooke has a special interest in neck/back pain as well as sports injuries, women's health, and injury prevention.
 Her interest in women’s health has increased since becoming a mother in 2019.

 Outside of work Brooke enjoys keeping fit by running and going hiking when she can.
-She also gets plenty of exercise chasing her toddler around.
+She also gets plenty of exercise chasing her two little ones around.